JingDL/LeetCode/995MinimumNumberofKConsecutiveBitFlips.md

 A[i].
 We can use a FIFO queue to track the flips.
 The FIFO queue records the index of A where a flip happened.
 If the the first item of the queue equals (i - k
 -1), we remove the first item, and the size of the queue is the number of flips that can affect A[I].

-If the size of the queue is an even number, and A[i] (the original value of A[I]) is 0,  we must flip A[I] because it become 0 after all the flips.
-If the size of queue is an odd number, and A[i] is 1, we also need to flip A[I], since A[i] became 0 after all the flips.
+If the size of the queue is an even number, and A[i] (the original value of A[I]) is 0,  we must flip A[i] because it became 0 after all the flips.
+If the size of queue is an odd number, and A[i] is 1, we also need to flip A[i], since A[i] became 0 after all the flips.
 We put i into the queue for the coming items, and update the number of needed flips.

 The time complexity is O(n), where n is the size of A, and the space complexity is O(K) for the worst case scenario (e.g. 0101010101)